-Internal Audit undertakes, objectively and independent from management, three principal activities:
+IA undertakes, objectively and independent from management, the following principal activities:

-- Assessing and reporting (to the Company and business unit audit and risk committees and to management as appropriate) on the effectiveness of the design and operation of the framework of controls which enable risk to be assessed and managed. - Investigating and reporting on cases of suspected financial crime and employee fraud and malpractice. - Undertaking designated advisory projects for management, provided that they do not threaten Internal Audit's actual or perceived independence from management.
+- Assessing and reporting (to the Company and business unit audit and risk committees and to management as appropriate) on the effectiveness of the design and operation of the framework of controls which enable risk to be assessed and managed, including IT systems. - Assessing the operating effectiveness of the Companies internal controls over financial reporting by testing key controls identified and documented by management. - Investigating and reporting on cases of suspected financial crime and employee fraud and malpractice. - Undertaking designated advisory services for management, provided that they do not threaten IA's actual or perceived independence from management.

 At least annually, an internal audit plan will be submitted to senior management and the Audit Committee for review and approval.
-The internal audit plan is developed based on a prioritisation of the audit universe using a risk-based method including the input of senior management and the Audit Committee.
+The internal audit plan is developed based on a prioritisation of the audit universe using a risk-based methodology, including input from senior management and the Audit Committee.
 The plan is reviewed and adjusted, as necessary, in response to changes in the organisation's business, risks, operations, programs, systems, and controls.
 Any significant deviation from the approved plan will be communicated to senior management and the Audit Committee through periodic activity reports.

-A written report will be prepared and issued by the Chief Audit Executive (CAE) - Global Markets or designee following the conclusion of each internal audit engagement and will be distributed as appropriate.
+A written communication will be prepared and issued by the Chief Audit Executive (CAE) - Global Markets or designee following the conclusion of each audit and will be distributed as appropriate.
 Internal audit results will also be communicated to the Audit Committee.
-The internal audit report will include management's response and corrective action to be taken along with a timetable for anticipated completion.
-Through a standardised process, the internal audit will be responsible for monitoring and reporting on the status of open findings to the Audit Committee, verifying that the risks identified have been addressed by management.
+The internal audit report will include management's response and corrective action to be taken regarding specific issues and recommendations along with a timetable for anticipated completion.
+Through a standardized follow-up process, the internal audit will be responsible for monitoring and reporting on the status of open findings to the Audit Committee, and verifying that the risks identified have been addressed by management.